MediaArea/MediaConch/DesignNarrative.md

 Through real-time feedback and specialized review these participants will provide crucial evaluation of the project throughout the second phase.

+## Example of usage in European Memory Institutions

+The National Library of Wales (NLW) has used MediaInfo in their digital audiovisual preservation workflow for several years.

+Former Chief Technical Officer of the National Library of Wales said:
+"As a National Library incorporating the National Screen and Sound Archive of Wales, we have to preserve digital audiovisual material in perpetuity.
+Part of this work is characterising AV files and extracting technical metadata.
+We found no better tool at this job than MediaInfo, and the support and response from MediaArea SARL has always been excellent."

+Vicky Phillips, Digital Standard Manager, said:
+"The National Library of Wales has been using MediaInfo as a technical metadata extractor tool since we started preserving Off air (television and radio) recordings in 2009.
+From 2009 up until last year we were using an internally developed transformation stylesheet (xslt) in order to map the output from MediaInfo to the Library of Congress audioMD and videoMD metadata standard.
+This metadata was then stored alongside other administrative and descriptive metadata for that object within a METS document within our Digital Repository.
+At the time this worked quite well for us, although we had to fix any issues with the xslt when changes were made to MediaInfo output, which caused our transformation to fail or produce errors.
+However, we did feel that this localised schema mapping implementation wasn’t a very sustainable solution.
+So when we were looking at updating the system which captures our Off-air recordings last year and were looking at reviewing workflows and metadata etc. we decided that this would be a good opportunity to try and get the technical metadata we required for preservation purposes to be output directly from MediaInfo.
+The Library of Congress audioMD and videoMD were always seen as just a stop gap until other metadata schemas were developed.
+We therefore started looking at both PBCore and EBUCore.
+EBUCore’s elements seemed a lot more specific than PBCore and being an European standard which is utilised by a number of European projects it was felt that this was the best option for us.
+Discussion between MediaInfo, EBUCore and myself then commenced in order to produce EBUCore directly from MediaInfo.
+With the aim being of developing a mapping which is developed and maintained by those who are involved with the software and metadata standard (developers and users).
+This would then enable the audio visual community to be able to save technical metadata to a globally recognised metadata standard without having to do any mapping themselves.
+We also use MediaInfo as a validation tool too (similar to JHove).
+For example we use it to check that the duration of the digital file isn’t empty.
+If it’s empty we know that there is an issue with the file and somebody takes a look at it and sometimes the item is re-processed.
+We have been running MediaInfo on MP2-TS files from 2009 and are planning on running it on DPX, ProRes and IMX files very soon."

+MediaArea demonstrated his capability to understand the need of the memory institution, to "translate" it in a technical implementation, and to discuss the project with a standardization institution.

 ## Open Source Ecosystem

 ### Cross Platform Support